 2. Improving Responses to People with Mental Illnesses, Strategies for Effective Law Enforcement Training, Bureau of Justice Assistance (BJA) 2008

 3. A Guide to Implementing Police-Based Diversion Programs for People with Mental Illness, Melissa Reuland, January 2004, Substance Abuse and Mental Health Services Administration (SAMHSA)

-In 2010, the WSCJTC partnered with King County Mental Health to provide CIT Training to first responders in working or assigned to King County.
-CIT-King CO training has been set up to include 40-hour Basic training, in-service, and much more.
+In 2010, the WSCJTC partnered with King County Mental Health to provide CIT Training to first responders working or assigned to King County.
+CIT-King CO training includes 40-hour, 8-hr, and much more.

 CIT-King County Courses

 There are many CIT resources available nationwide.
 This CIT Resource Page lists local, county, state, and national resources.
 This listing is for resource purposes only and is not endorsed or supported by the WSCJTC.